rust-lang/edition-guide/src/rust-2018/cargo-and-crates-io/cargo-check-for-faster-checking.md

 order, it produces the actual binary code that you end up executing.

 It turns out that that second step takes a lot of time.
-And most of the time, it's not neccesary.
+And most of the time, it's not necessary.
 That is, when you're working on some Rust code, many developers will get into a workflow like this:

 1. Write some code.